It’s about time we talk about the terms used to define the sparkling wine sweetness in the different types of bubbly wine.

 Sparkling Wine Sweetness Meaning

-Here’s the thing, words like ‘brut’ and ‘extra dry’ are simply referring to the level of sweetness for that the particular bottle of bubbly.
+Words like ‘brut’ and ‘brut nature’ are simply referring to the level of sweetness for that the particular bottle of bubbly or another way to put it is how much sugar has been added to the bottle upon disgorgment.

-I, for example, am not a fan of very sweet drinks, so you will always see me choose a bottle of brut, extra brut or brut nature.
-On a random occasion (and depending on a recipe), I may pick up a bottle of extra dry.
+I, for example, am not a fan of very sweet drinks, no matter if it’s a glass of bubbly, a bubbly cocktail or a glass of still wine.
+So you will always see me choose a bottle of brut, extra brut or brut nature.

 Once you identify how sweet you like your bubbly, you’ll be able to choose bottles based on that verbiage.
 Now, keep in mind other factors may influence how much you like that particular bottle, but this will give you a good starting point.